juliangut/slim-exception/README.md

 Original Slim's error handling is bypassed by the HTTP exception manager forcing that any unhandled exception thrown during application execution will be ultimately transformed into an `HttpException` and handed over to `HttpExceptionManager::handleHttpException`

-Non HttpExceptions (for example an exception thrown by a third party library) will be automatically transformed into a 500 HttpException and alternatively you can use `HttpExceptionFactory` to throw HTTP exceptions yourself.
+Non HttpExceptions (for example an exception thrown by a third party library) will be automatically transformed into a 500 HttpException, alternatively you can use `HttpExceptionFactory` to throw HTTP exceptions yourself.
 Those exceptions will be handled to their corresponding handler depending on their "status code" or by the default handler in case no handler is defined for the specific status code

-In the above example if you `throw HttpExceptionFactory::unauthorized()` during the execution of the application it'll be captured by the manager hand handed over to "YourUnauthorizedRequestHandler" so you can format and return a proper custom response
+In the above example if you `throw HttpExceptionFactory::unauthorized()` during the execution of the application it'll be captured by the manager hand handed over to the default handler due to no handler has been specified for HTTP error 401

 ### HTTP exceptions